 How to get rid of bad breath?

-An effective solution to curing bad breath needs to address both the oral bacteria and the VSC, once the other less-common risk factors have been ruled out.
+An effective solution for eliminating bad breath needs to address both the oral bacteria and the VSC, once the other less-common risk factors have been ruled out.

 While there any many common causes that might be a cause for concern, there is good news when it comes to getting rid of halitosis.